gsoules/MkDocs/digital-archive/docs/index.md

 ---

-This documentation was written by George Soules with contributions by Elliot Santavicca.
+This documentation was written by George Soules.

 Please report errors and omissions to <gsoules@avantlogic.com>.